A Two-Dimensional String Cosmology: Discussion

 In this paper, we have studied in detail the time-dependent closed string background defined by the worldsheet CFT (\ref{eq:wscft}), after analytic continuation of the $c=1$ Liouville CFT to Lorentzian signature.

-In contrast to earlier work in the literature in the context of cosmological backgrounds in two-dimensional string theory\footnote{See for example \cite{CarneirodaCunha:2003mxy,Strominger:2003fn,Martinec:2003ka,Schomerus:2003vv} and more recently \cite{Itzhaki:2021scf,Hashimoto:2022dro,Anninos:2021ene,Suzuki:2021zbe,Kapec:2020xaj}, which study various applications of ``time-like" Liouville theory.}, the main novelty of the present work is that the bootstrap solution of $c=1$ Liouville theory as a conformal field theory allowed for a description of the two-dimensional cosmological background that is exact in the string scale $\alpha'$ (which was set to $\alpha'=1$ throughout this paper).
-Hence, we were able to directly study cosmological wavefunctions using string perturbation theory.
-The main results of this paper are the explicit calculation of the tree-level three-point cosmological wavefunction (\ref{eq:3ptWavef}) and the conjectural result (\ref{eq:myfit}), verified numerically, for the four-point wavefunction.
+In contrast to earlier work in the literature in the context of cosmological backgrounds in two-dimensional string theory\footnote{See for example \cite{CarneirodaCunha:2003mxy,Strominger:2003fn,Martinec:2003ka,Schomerus:2003vv,Hellerman:2007fc} and more recently \cite{Itzhaki:2021scf,Hashimoto:2022dro,Anninos:2021ene,Suzuki:2021zbe,Kapec:2020xaj}, which study various applications of ``time-like" Liouville theory.}, the main novelty of the present work is that the bootstrap solution of $c=1$ Liouville theory as a conformal field theory allowed for a description of the two-dimensional cosmological background that is exact in the string scale $\alpha'$ (which was set to $\alpha'=1$ throughout this paper).
+Hence, we were able to directly study components of the cosmological wavefunction using string perturbation theory.
+The main results of this paper are the explicit calculation of the tree-level three-point cosmological wavefunction component (\ref{eq:3ptWavef}) and the conjectural result (\ref{eq:myfit}), verified numerically, for the four-point wavefunction component.

 The simplicity of the results (\ref{eq:3ptWavef}) and (\ref{eq:myfit}) is suggestive of the existence of a dual matrix quantum mechanics (MQM) description.
 Indeed, several time-dependent solutions of the dual MQM, which describe a time-dependent Fermi surface, have been studied in \cite{Alexandrov:2002fh,Alexandrov:2003uh,Karczmarek:2003pv} purely from the matrix side of the duality.
 One of the most interesting future directions is to identify the correct MQM dual to the string cosmological background described in this paper.
 This would provide an example of an exact holographic duality of a string theory in a cosmological background, a subject for which we have limited understanding and examples are scarce.\footnote{In a different context, see \cite{Craps:2005wd,Craps:2006xq} that study time-dependent phenomena in a light-like linear dilaton background and its connection to BFSS matrix quantum mechanics \cite{Banks:1996vh}.}